sagaraglawe/Mini_Project/README.md

 There are 2 routes for showing the data to the user and the admin

 for admin
-          I showed the entire data fields for user
+          I showed the entire data fields using http://localhost:8080/admin/show

+for user
-          I showed entire data except password and Mobile no which is Obscured
+          I showed entire data except password and Mobile no which is Obscured using http://localhost:8080/user/show